 If you’ve visited this blog very often you may already know that I encourage folks to use block cheese rather than the shredded kind they can buy in the stores.
 Yes, it requires a bit more work to shred it yourself, but it’s better.
 It tastes better, melts better, and is better for you.
 Have you ever wondered why the shredded kind is so hard and doesn’t melt as well?
 Preservatives and chemicals.
 And who needs more of that?

+If desired, warm the flour tortillas in the microwave to make them more pliable.
 Spoon 1/2 cup of the meat mixture onto one edge of a flour tortilla.
-Sprinkle with 1/4 cup cheddar cheese.
+Sprinkle about 3 tablespoons cheddar cheese over the meat.
 Roll tightly and lay seam-side down on prepared baking sheet.
 Repeat until mixture is gone.

 Brush olive oil over the tops and sides of each rolled tortilla.
-Bake for 8-10 minutes.
-Turn and bake for an additional 5-6 minutes.
-Allow to cool before serving.
-Serve with cheese dip, salsa, and sour cream.
-This recipe makes 10 Flautas.
+Bake in preheated oven for 8-10 minutes.
+If desired, you may turn the flautas over and brush once more with olive oil.
+Bake for an additional 5-6 minutes until nicely browned.
+Allow to cool for 5-7 minutes before serving.

 Black Bean Beef Flautas